A statistical study of the metallicity of core-collapse supernovae based on VLT/MUSE integral-field-unit spectroscopy: Results and Discussion

 As an alternative method, we carried out a Kolmogorov-Smirnov (KS) test and calculated a $p$-value for each pair of SN types.
 In the KS test, the p-value assesses the degree of agreement between two sample distributions.
 Typically, a $p$-value less than 0.05 indicates a statistically significant difference between the two samples; conversely, a $p$-value greater than 0.05 indicates insufficient evidence to reject the null hypothesis that the two samples are drawn from the same distribution.
 The results are shown in Figure~\ref{fig:KS}.
 The $p$-values are generally very large, suggesting very weak metallicity differences among SN types.
-Even for the apparently most distinct Type IIb and Type Ic, the p-value is $\sim$0.1 and not small enough to indicate a significant metallicity difference between the two types.
+Even for the apparently most distinct Type IIb and Type Ic, the p-value is $\sim$0.4 and not small enough to indicate a significant metallicity difference between the two types.
+In addition, Type II(P) SNe do not exhibit significant differences compared to the SESNe (IIb+Ib+Ic) grouped together.